Prakash2403/blog-src/content/post/Learning-Partial-Differential-Equations-from-Data-Using-Neural-Networks.md

 However, this method will be very useful in domains like physics and finance, where we already have a set of potential dictionary functions.

+### Up Next

+* Simulate their work and extend it for some other PDEs.
+* Report MSE on train and test set.
+* Improve hyperparameter search by using [ASHA](https://arxiv.org/pdf/1810.05934.pdf), [PBT](https://deepmind.com/blog/article/population-based-training-neural-networks) or other techniques.
 ------

 #### Have any issues/complaints/suggestions, feel free to mail me at [rishurai24@gmail.com](mailto:rishurai24@gmail.com), or open an issue [here](https://github.com/Prakash2403/blog-src/issues)